-Brian Tamaki supporters barricade Mt Eden Prison entrance
+Tamaki supporters barricade Mt Eden Prison entrance

 "Church representatives are advising that because the prison/police had lied about their actions and still have not complied with their agreement, disruptive action would be taken in protest.
 The barricade will remain until they received a call directly from Apostle Tamaki notifying that the agreement was acted upon correctly."

-In the live stream video on Facebook, a police officer could be seen discussing the hygiene items with a member of the group - saying that the situation was being addressed.
+In the live stream video on Facebook, a police officer could be seen discussing the hygiene items with a member of the group, saying that the situation was being addressed.

+A police spokesperson said they have been monitoring the behaviour of those present at the gathering outside the Mt Eden Corrections Facility.

-The Herald has sought comment from police and Corrections.
+The Herald has sought comment from Corrections.

 Tamaki will likely be separated from other inmates for 14 days and routinely tested for Covid-19, along with all newly arrived prisoners at Mt Eden Corrections Facility.